Multibit-Legacy/multibit-hd/README.md

 for demo purposes you need to [first read the installer README](mbhd-install/README.md) to do the necessary manual steps to configure JWrapper and then run the following Maven command:
 ```
-mvn -Dinstaller=true clean package
+mvn -Dinstaller=true clean install
 ```
-The installers will be found in the `target/bundles` directory ready for installer signing.
+The installers will be found in the `target` directory ready for installer signing.

 #### Is there a developer wiki ?